-Besides testability, there are other important quality factors such as reliability, robustness, flexibility, modularity, and performance that a framework must maintain at a high level.
-Though testability is generally complementary to other quality factors, it could conflict with them in some cases.
-For example, increasing a framework's test sensitivity could cause malfunction by faults to occur more frequently, and consequently to reduce reliability and robustness.
-To take another example, if a framework's controllability and observability get higher, then reliability, flexibility, modularity or performance could be degraded since concealed information could be revealed and components of the framework might be possibly interfering with each other.
+The framework also requires that other important quality factors such as reliability, robustness, flexibility, modularity and performance be maintained at a high level.
+Usually, testability is complementary to other quality factors, but it may tend to conflict with them.
+For example, if a framework's test sensitivity gets higher, malfunction by faults could occur more frequently, and consequently, reliability and robustness could be reduced.
+To take another example, if a framework's controllability and observability get higher, then reliability, flexibility, modularity or performance could be reduced since concealed information could be revealed and components of the framework might be possibly interrupting or interfering with each other.

-In order to increase framework testability without adverse effects on other quality factors, we designed a scheme for encapsulating test support codes as a set of tester components separated from the framework under testing and embedding them into the framework with little change to the framework.
+In order to overcome such difficulties and maintain higher framework testability, we designed a scheme for encapsulating test support codes as a set of tester components separated from the framework under testing and embedding them into the framework with little change to the framework.
 Since test support codes are embedded as BIT components with little interference to the framework under test, enforcing testability does not sacrifice other quality factors such as reliability and modularity.
-Furthermore, the tester components are designed to be attached or detached as needed so that framework testability can be higher during tests and lower in operation in order to avoid performance degradation due to the overhead incurred by the execution of tester components.
+Furthermore, the tester components are designed to be attached or detached as necessary so that framework testability can be higher during tests and lower in operation in order to avoid performance degradation due to the overhead incurred by the execution of tester components.

-The types of test support components presented in this paper to enforce framework testability are test controllers, test sensitizers, test monitors, test oracles, and test loggers.
+The types of test support components to enforce framework testability presented in this paper are test controllers, test sensitizers, test monitors, test oracles, and test loggers.
 The test controller increases controllability by setting up and initializing test conditions for framework hot spots.
-The test sensitizer increases the framework's sensitivity to faults by capturing and leaving traces of malfunctions during test execution.
-The test monitor increases observability by monitoring actual results of test execution and judges pass/fail of the test by comparing the actual with the expected results.
+The test sensitizer upgrades sensitivity of the framework by capturing and leaving traces of malfunctions during test execution.
+The test monitor increases observability by monitoring actual results of test execution and judges pass/fail of the test by comparing actual with expected results.
 The test oracle helps the monitor judge pass/fail of the test by giving expected pre-conditions, post-conditions and invariants of the test cases.
 The test result, passed or failed, is sent to the test logger by the monitor.
 The test logger records and stores the test result according to the current test context.